devyash17/devyash17.github.io/_posts/2019-10-04-strongly-connected-components.md

 The components are `A = {1,2}, B = {3,6,7}, C = {4} and D = {5}`.

-A component graph is always a directed acyclic graph or DAG.
+**A component graph is always a directed acyclic graph or DAG.**

-The number of SCCs in a graph can be computed using Kosaraju's Algorithm which uses two DFS traversals (one of the original graph and the other of the transposed graph).
+The number of SCCs in a graph can be computed using [Kosaraju's Algorithm][ka] which uses two DFS traversals (one of the original graph and the other of the transposed graph).

-Pseudocode to get the number of SCCs in a graph:
+###### Pseudocode to get the number of SCCs in a graph:

 {% highlight ruby %}

 DFS(graph,u,type)
 {
-# type = 1 => fill the stack
+# type = 1 => fill the stack as well along with traversal
-# type = 2 => simple DFS
+# type = 2 => simple DFS traversal
 	if(visited[u]) return;
 	else visited[u] = true;
 	for every neighbour v of u:
 		DFS(graph,v,type);

 	if(type == 1)
-	Stack.push(u); # now push it to the stack after pushing every reachable vertex from it.
+	Stack.push(u); # now push u to the stack after pushing every reachable vertex from it.
 }

 countSCC(graph)